Get

 On top of your regular vacuum being able to get all of the shed off of your floors and carpets, handheld vacuums can help you get to harder-to-reach areas, such as the creases of couches, fabrics, beds, and other pieces of furniture.

 You will need to vacuum daily without skipping.
-Even if you miss one day during shedding season, it can really leave a mess wherever your cat lays.
+Even if you miss one day during shedding season, it can really leave a mess wherever your cat lies.
 If it bothers you, you want to ensure you get the most problematic areas first.

 a-woman-vacuuming-furniture-in-a-house-with-a-hand-held-portable-vacuum-cleaner